-Join Will Kemp for an in-depth discussion in this video Materials overview, part of Foundations of Drawing.
+Join Will Kemp for an in-depth discussion in this video Materials overview, part of Drawing Foundations: Fundamentals.

 So this is just a quick visual introduction, to all the materials we're going to be using throughout this course, just so you can familiarize yourself with them and you know what I'm talking about when I mention them in the lessons.
 So the first thing we're going to look through, is just our pencils.
 For this course, I'm going to be demonstrating with three main pencils, an HB, a 3B and a 7B.
 So try to buy a good quality brand.
 I'm going to be demonstrating with a Fabel Castell 9000 but the Staedtler Mars Lumograph a really nice pencils and Derwent make some really nice pencils as well.